 3. Or, scrap your traditional wall clock and create your own

 Create your own “clock” by positioning 12 photos on your wall, with clock arms mounted in the middle.
-Add vinyl décor for extra flair – get inspiration here.
+Add vinyl décor for extra flair – g

 4. Map it out

-Whether you’ve spent time backpacking around Europe or road tripping cross-country, incorporating a map is a great way to display your photos.
-Use pins and string to link photos to locations on a map for a fun wall display.
+Whether you’ve spent time backpacking around Europe or road tripping cross-country, incorporating a map is great to display your photos.
+Use pins and strings to link photos to locations on a map for a fun wall display.
 Or, cut photos into regional shapes, like states or countries to really make your map pop.

 5. Take a page from Sia’s book